Armand Hammer (group)

-Armand Hammer is an American hip hop duo from New York City.
-It consists of Billy Woods and Elucid.
+Armand Hammer is an American hip hop duo from New York City consisting of Billy Woods and Elucid.
+Since forming around 2013 the two have released a mixtape, an EP, two compilations and multiple studio albums, among them Paraffin (2018), Shrines (2020), Haram (2021) and We Buy Diabetic Test Strips (2023) which have garnered them a cult following as well as critical success.

-History
+Career

-In September 2013, Armand Hammer released a mixtape, Half Measures.
+In September 2013, Armand Hammer released their debut mixtape, Half Measures.
 It was produced by Steel Tipped Dove, Blockhead, Uncommon Nasa, and Small Pro, among others.
 In October that year, the duo released the first studio album, Race Music, which was produced by the likes of Steel Tipped Dove, Marmaduke, Willie Green, and Blue Sky Black Death.
 Tiny Mix Tapes called it "a potent record about life, art, sex, drugs, politics, and violence."
 The Village Voice included it on the "10 Best New York City Rap Albums of 2013" list.
 On October 25, 2013, "Shark Fin Soup" was included on Spin's "Rap Songs of the Week" list.

 In 2014, the duo released an EP, Furtive Movements.
 The Village Voice included it on the "10 Best New York City Rap Albums of 2014" list.
 In 2017, the duo released a studio album, Rome.
 Stereogum placed it at number 28 on the "40 Best Rap Albums of 2017" list.
 In 2018, the duo released a studio album, Paraffin.
 PopMatters placed it at number 65 on the "70 Best Albums of 2018" list, while Stereogum placed it at number 4 on the "10 Best Rap Albums of 2018" list.
 It was also included on Pitchfork's "Best Rap Albums of 2018" list, as well as The A.V.
 Club's "Best Hip-Hop Albums of 2018" list.

 In 2020, the duo released a studio album, Shrines.
 The duo's collaborative studio album with producer the Alchemist, titled Haram, was released in 2021.
+In 2023, the duo released their sixth studio album, We Buy Diabetic Test Strips, featuring production from JPEGMAFIA, El-P, Kenny Segal, Messiah Musik, Child Actor, PUDGE, and DJ Haram, among others.